 Dr. Baltezor earned his Ph.D. and M.S. in Pharmaceutics and Pharmaceutical Chemistry from the University of Kansas, as well as his B.S. in Chemistry from Missouri Western State University.
 He likes reading scientific journals, working on home projects and spending time with his family.

 Gere diZerega is CritiTech’s Chief Medical Officer.
 He provides a physician’s perspective to our drug development programs from POC to clinical trials.
 He focuses on the patient and doctor experience to ensure our drug development produces meaningful outcomes for patients.

-Prior to joining CritiTech in 2014, Dr. diZerega had over 40 years of medical experience including as founder and President of US BioTest, Professor at Keck School of Medicine as well as Associate Professor at the University of Southern California, and an Instructor at Walter Reed Army Medical Center.
+Prior to joining CritiTech in 2014, Dr. diZerega had over 40 years of medical experience including as founder and President of US BioTest, Professor at Keck School of Medicine as well as Professor at the University of Southern California, and an Instructor at Walter Reed Army Medical Center.
 He is a Fellow with the American College of Obstetricians and Gynecologists.

 Dr. diZerega has over 260 publications, 5 books, has developed or invented 9 products and has 55 patents in the U.S.

 Dr. diZerega earned his M.D. at Baylor College of Medicine with his Internship and Residency at the University of Southern California.
 He also completed a Fellowship with NIH-NICHD.
 He earned his B.A. in Cell Biology from the University of Kansas.
 He loves to read, is a history buff, wine connoisseur, enjoys exercising outdoors and cooking with his wife, and is an avid KU basketball fan.